This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A chest x-ray is taken to look at your child's heart and lungs.

-- An EKG test records your child's heart rhythm and how fast his heart beats.
+- An EKG test records your child's heart rhythm and how fast his or her heart beats.

 - An echocardiogram is a type of ultrasound.
 Sound waves are used to show the structure and function of your child's heart.

-- Cardiac catheterization is a procedure to look at your child's heart or measure pressure in his heart.
-Your child's healthcare provider will insert a catheter into a blood vessel in his arm, leg, or neck.
-Contrast dye may be given to help healthcare providers see your child's heart and blood vessels better.
-Tell your child's healthcare provider if he has ever had an allergic reaction to contrast dye.
+- Cardiac catheterization is a procedure to look at your child's heart or measure pressure in his or her heart.
+Your child's healthcare provider will insert a catheter into a blood vessel in his or her arm, leg, or neck.
+Contrast liquid may be given to help healthcare providers see your child's heart and blood vessels better.
+Tell your child's healthcare provider if he or she has ever had an allergic reaction to contrast liquid.

 How is a VSD treated?

-Your child's healthcare provider may recommend that he have frequent tests and regular follow-up visits to see if the opening closes.
+Your child's healthcare provider may recommend that he or she have regular tests and follow-up visits to see if the opening closes.
 Your child may also need any of the following:

 - Medicines help your child's body get rid of extra fluid, which can help your child breathe easier.
-Your child may also need medicine to help his heart beat stronger or more regularly.
+Your child may also need medicine to help his or her heart beat more strongly or more regularly.

 - Respiratory support includes oxygen, an endotracheal (ET) tube, or a ventilator.
 These can help your child breathe.